 Additional requirements vary by clinical training site and program.
 Students should meet with their academic advisor for more detailed information related to progression into the professional training.
 To schedule with the advisor, call (414) 229-2758.

 Prior to each fall semester, the UWM Radiologic Technology Program Director will announce the date of the annual September mandatory meeting for students ready to apply to the 2-yr professional training.
 Students are responsible for checking their UWM email or confirming with their advisor the date, time, and location of the annual September mandatory meeting to ensure receipt of the most current application information.

 In addition to attending the September mandatory meeting, students must complete the following steps in the application process:

 - Complete the UWM College of Health Sciences Radiologic Technology application form and submit it along with your autobiographical statement and 3 letters of recommendation to Northwest Quadrant, Building B, 6th floor by November 1.

 - The autobiographical statement should describe yourself and your accomplishments; address your work experience including any within health care; state your reasons for choosing Radiologic Technology as your profession and your future goals.
 Keep text to one page, double-spaced, and typed on standard 8.5 x 11 paper.

 - Contact the three references to request a Letter of Reference form.
 References may be employers, teachers, TA's clergy, or other qualified individuals, excluding relatives and friends.

 Review Of Applicants

-The College of Health Sciences Office of Student Affairs and the BMS Education Coordinator will review all application materials and transcripts on each applicant to verify that the admission criteria have been satisfied.
-The completed application materials, letters of recommendation, and a copy of each applicant's high school and college transcripts will be forwarded to the Program Directors at the clinical training sites.
+The Diagnostic Medical Imaging Programs and the College of Health Sciences Office of Student Affairs will review all application materials and transcripts on each applicant to verify that the admission criteria have been satisfied.
+The completed application materials, letters of recommendation, and a copy of each applicant's college transcripts will be forwarded to the Program Directors at the affiliate clinical programs.

 Interviews for Professional/Clinical Training